Claudio Chiappucci: Career

-After a quiet start to his career he burst onto the scene in the 1990 Tour de France.
-Chiappucci found himself almost casually wearing the yellow jersey after a stage one attack which the favourites allowed him to arrive with a 10-minute time advantage.
-In subsequent stages he resisted the return of Greg LeMond, only losing the lead of the race in stage 20, the final time trial.
+Competing in the 1990 Tour de France however, Chiappucci initially began having designs on wearing the yellow jersey after initiating a stage one attack saw him gain a 10-minute time advantage alongside companions Steve Bauer, Ronan Pensec and Frans Maassen.
+In subsequent stages, Bauer, Pensec and Chiappucci (from stage 12) took the overall lead, with Chiappucci the first Italian to wear the yellow jersey since Francesco Moser 15 years before.
+He resisted the defending champion Greg LeMond, only losing the lead of the race after stage 20, the final time trial.
 In the end, LeMond won the Tour by 2' 16", Chiappucci came home with a surprising second place and, moreover, the status of a cycling star.
 He was the first Italian cyclist to arrive on the podium at the Tour since Felice Gimondi in 1972.
 This first successful campaign highlighted Chiappucci's main weakness, the time trial.
-Although vowing to return the following year as a better racer against the clock, Chiappucci never was able to master this discipline.
+Although vowing to return the following year as a better racer against the clock, Chiappucci was never able to master this discipline.